ajbowen249/lait/README.md

 # lait; an AWK-inspired TypeScript Command-Line Utility

+> Check out the interactive version of these docs [here](https://ajbowen249.github.io/lait/)!

 `lait` is a command-line utility designed as an alternative to `awk`.
 Like `awk`, `lait` matches input line-by-line against a list of regular expressions and runs the first block of code it matches.
 Unlike `awk`, `lait` uses `TypeScript` as its scripting language.